17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Glacier National Park in September

-On the list of noteworthy sites, there is also Lake McDonald – the largest lake in the park, providing stunning vistas and a few recreational activities.
+For those who want to go on an exciting bike tour, Camas Road in the North Fork is perfect.
+On the list of noteworthy sites, there is also Lake McDonald, the largest lake in the park, providing stunning vistas and a few recreational activities.
+It is one of my favorite Instagram spots in the US (so get there early as others know this too).

-Last but not least, there is Logan Pass, which is one of the top areas in Glacier National Park.
-This is the highest point you can reach with a car (6,466 feet) and it offers extraordinary scenes of lakes, mountains, nature, and the skyline.
+Last but not least, there is Logan Pass, which is one of the higher areas in Glacier National Park.
+It is the highest point you can reach with a car (6,466 feet) and it offers amazing scenery of lakes, mountains, nature, and the skyline.
+For directions and exhibitions, check out the visitor center at Logan Pass.

 6. Great Sand Dunes National Park